precice/openfoam-adapter/docs/get.md

 Next: [configure and load the adapter](https://precice.org/adapter-openfoam-config.html) or [run a tutorial](https://precice.org/tutorials.html).

+## What does the adapter version mean?

+We use [semantic versioning](https://semver.org/) (MAJOR.MINOR.PATCH), adapted to the nature of an adapter:

+* As "API" we define the tutorial configuration files.
+If you would need to update your `preciceDict`, `controlDict` or any other configuration file to keep using your simulation cases with the same OpenFOAM version, this would be a new major version.
+* If you could run the same cases without any changes, but you would also get new features or modified behavior (non-trivial), then this would be a new minor version.
+* If there would be only bugfixes or trivial changes not affecting the configuration or behavior, then this would be a new patch version.

+Note that the OpenFOAM version is not part of the version of the adapter.
+It is only reflected in the release archives, which target a range of compatible versions.
+By default, we support the latest OpenFOAM version from OpenCFD (openfoam.com) and we update our release archives or release a new adapter version (including more than compatibility changes) as soon as there is a new OpenFOAM version.

+Read the [discussion that lead to this versioning strategy](https://github.com/precice/openfoam-adapter/issues/52) for more details.

 ## Troubleshooting

 The following are common problems that may appear during building the OpenFOAM adapter if something went wrong in the described steps.
 Make sure to always check for error messages at every step before continuing to the next.